markusmazurczak/k8s-cluster-creator/README.md

 It is important that this name is configured as the value of the variable **nodeport_hostdevice_name** in **build_params.json**.

 After creating the new virtual interface you have to configure the automatically created DHCP-Server to your needs.
-To create the NodePort-HostOnly Network execute the following command:
+To do that execute:
 ```
 VBoxManage.exe dhcpserver modify --interface "VirtualBox Host-Only Ethernet Adapter #4" --server-ip=192.168.15.2 --netmask=255.255.255.0 --lower-ip=192.168.15.100 --upper-ip=192.168.15.254 --enable
 ```
 Make sure to set
 - *interface* To the name of the virtual interface you created before
-- And the IP Adresses as you want to but make sure to set the attribut **nodeport_network_cidr** in **build_params.json** like you made your configuration here in CIDR format
+- And the IP Adresses as you want to but make sure to set the attribut **nodeport_network_cidr** in **build_params.json** to values matching your DHCP range in CIDR format
 # Configuration
 Before you execute the build-script, modify the file **build_params.json** to your needs.
 | Attribute | Description |